Can I become a patient if I live outside of Austin?

 Our providers have completed all of the course materials for certification through the Institute of Functional Medicine.
 They attend several Functional Medicine and Integrative Medicine conferences annually to stay up-to-date on the latest research in the field.

-Dr. Myers or Seth will be able to handle most all of your primary care needs.
+Dr. Myers will be able to handle most all of your primary care needs.
 However, we do require that you maintain your primary care doctor for routine screening exams such as pap smears, colonoscopies, prostate exams, etc. and for emergency situations requiring immediate care or hospitalization.

 Can I release my medical records from other doctors/clinics/hospitals for Austin UltraHealth providers to review?